 In the configuration wizard, under the step Bucket, one should check the option “Make recent backups immutable for…”.
 Here you also configure the number of days the objects should be immutable and it is important to configure the same value that was configured on the bucket.

 When that is done you finish the wizard and now the function is enabled on the object repository.
-Now it is time to configure a backup schema which tells Veeam which files that should be sent to the repository.
+Now it is time to configure a backup schema that tells Veeam which files that should be sent to the repository.

 We have explained the importance of offsite backups and why object locking is an important feature.
 By using it disasters can be avoided at the same time as recovery time (RTO) can be shortened since a restore from tapes can take a long time.
 With object locking, the best from two worlds can be achieved.